pk049/Data-Lakehouse-and-Analytics-for-Quick-Commerce/README.md

 # Data-Lakehouse-and-Analytics-for-Quick-Commerce

 This project implements a complete end-to-end **Data Lakehouse pipeline** for a Quick-Commerce business.
-It includes item catalog generation, Kafka-based order streaming, multi-layer data processing (Bronze → Silver → Gold), Hive analytics, and an RNN model for demand forecasting.
+It includes item catalog generation, Kafka-based order streaming, multi-layer data processing (Bronze → Silver → Gold)(Meddalion architecture), Hive analytics, and an RNN model for demand forecasting.

 ---